functionaldude/realtime-chat/MESSAGING_SERVICE.md

 Socket IO is used for wrapping WebSockets, it allows for real-time, bidirectional and event-based communication between clients and the server.
 On the server the Java Socket IO server library is used, on the client the JS and native Socket IO libraries.

-There should be a middleware installed (reverse proxy) that terminates the SSL connection and forwards the unencrypted traffic to the server, it should also set a cookie for sticky sessions.
+There is middleware installed (reverse proxy) in the infrastructure that terminates the SSL connection and forwards the unencrypted traffic to the server, it also sets a cookie for sticky sessions.
 Because of this, the server can be stateful.

 The server keeps track of all currently connected clients (=ChatClient), one [ChatUser](USER_DATABASE.md#user) can have multiple connections, for example from a web client and a mobile client.
 This is done via two maps: